Cape Town is an incredible city in an incredible setting. Planning your trip? Here are the things to do in Cape Town that you should not miss.

 Get Behind the Wheel and Tackle the Chapman’s Peak Drive

-When I asked my South African friends what to do in Cape Town at least five different people told me to make sure that we took the Chapman’s Peak Drive.
+When I asked my South African friends what to do in Cape, several people told me to be sure to take the Chapman’s Peak Drive.

 Visit Robben Island

 I would urge you to do better.
-The island, situated 11 km north of Cape Town is at the heart of Cape Town’s difficult and sad history.
-Most famous for being the prison where Nelson Mandela was incarcerated for 18 years, it held over 3,000 political prisoners during apartheid, including the world-famous Nelson Mandela.
+The island, situated 11 km north of Cape Town, is at the heart of the city’s difficult and sad history.
+The island is famous for its prison that held over 3,000 political prisoners during apartheid, including the world-famous Nelson Mandela.

-Off-the-beaten-track it most certainly is not, but the V&A Waterfront is one of those Cape Town attractions that still manages to be charming – even though it’s one of the biggest tourist hotspots.
+Off-the-beaten-track it most certainly is not, but the V&A Waterfront remains one of Cape Town’s must-see attractions.
+It is popular for its unique charm – despite being one of the city’s biggest tourist hotspots.

-I wouldn’t spend too much time here – particularly if you don’t have a lot of time in Cape Town anyway, but the V&A Waterfront is the jumping off point for Robben Island tours and it does have some pretty good restaurants (like The Greek Fisherman) to tempt you too.
+I wouldn’t spend too much time here – particularly if you don’t have a lot of time in Cape Town.
+However, the V&A Waterfront is the jumping-off point for most Robben Island tours, and it does have some pretty good restaurants (like The Greek Fisherman) to tempt you too.

-Like many cities, many of the best places to visit in Cape Town can be relatively spread out – one of the beauties of Bree Street is having so many boutique shops, brunch hangouts and bars in such short proximity.
-Brunch at Clarke’s Bar & Dining Room is practically a must, as are alfresco drinks at La Parada or go all in and splash out on a fancy lunch in the opulent Shortmarket Club, which is still one of the best meals I’ve had to date.
+Brunch at Clarke’s Bar & Dining Room is practically a must, as are alfresco drinks at La Parada.
+You can also go all in and splash out on a fancy lunch in the opulent Shortmarket Club, which is still one of the best meals I’ve had to date.

 Peep at the Penguins at Boulders Beach

 Cute alert!
-The penguins at Boulders Beach will melt you into a puddle and warm your cold white walker of a heart (Game of Thrones fans, you know what I mean).
+The penguins at Boulders Beach will melt you into a puddle atop the beach’s soft white sand.

-The home of one of the two mainland colonies of African Penguins worldwide, a visit to Boulders Beach gives you a chance to get up close and personal with the cute penguins via a series of boardwalks suspended over the sand.
+Boulders Beach is the home of one of the world’s two mainland colonies of African Penguins.
+A visit to this beach gives you a chance to get up close and personal with the cute penguins via a series of boardwalks suspended over the sand.

-Sure, you will have to battle the crowds to get a prime spot by the railings… and penguins are actually kind of mean to each other but how could you resist this?
-HOW?
+Sure, you may have to battle the crowds to get a prime spot by the railings, and penguins are actually kind of mean to each other.
+But, how could you resist this?

-Another stone-cold Instagram classic, the beach at Muizenberg is famed for two things great surfing and the brightly-coloured beach huts that line the beach.
+Another stone-cold Instagram classic, the beach at Muizenberg is famous for two things: great surfing and the brightly-coloured beach huts that line the beach.

 Soak up the Scenery at Cape Point

-Cape Point might not be the most southerly point in Africa, as is commonly thought (that plaudit actually goes to Cape Agulhas, 300km to the east) but it is one of the top things to do in Cape Town.
+Cape Point might not be the most southerly point in Africa, as is commonly thought (that plaudit actually goes to Cape Agulhas, 300 km to the east), but it is undoubtedly a must-do in Cape Town.

 Top Tips for Visiting Cape Town’s Attractions

-So there we are, 15 of the best places to visit and things to do in Cape Town.
+So there we have it, 15 of the best places to visit and things to do in Cape Town.
 Are you excited?
 You should be.
 Now that you know where to go, here are a few handy tips for planning your trip.

 When’s the Best Time to Visit Cape Town